wdwzyyg/ptyrad/Notes_of_multiGPU_for_ptychography.md

 - PyTorch 2.1 doesn't support complex valued network for DDP, it's a NCCL issue and will give `RuntimeError: Input tensor data type is not supported for NCCL process group: ComplexFloat`.
 [PyTorch 2.4 handles it internally to avoid the error.](https://github.com/pytorch/pytorch/issues/71613)
 - Follow up that the internal solution for Complex in NCCL did not really handle PtyRAD model correctly and gives incorrect reconstruction without throwing any error, so I have to do some `torch.view_as_complex` trick to work around
 - The key to DDP or distributed training is through "device placement", `accelerate` provides `.prepare()` wrapper function to do it, but for custom PyTorch model (`torch.nn.Module`) the `.to()` method might not work as expected, because custom model is just an artificial construct that holds parameters.
 In order to get `.prepare(model)` or `model.to(device)` working properly, you must "register" the model parameters with either `nn.Parameter()` or `register_buffer()`.
 See [here] (https://discuss.pytorch.org/t/what-is-the-difference-between-register-buffer-and-register-parameter-of-nn-module/32723) and [here] (https://discuss.pytorch.org/t/why-model-to-device-wouldnt-put-tensors-on-a-custom-layer-to-the-same-device/17964/10) for more information.
+- Once registered as parameter of buffer, the tensor will be sync between processes and the datatype must be at least "single" for NCCL
 - iteration-wise constraints might change the grad layout and gives you warning as `UserWarning: Grad strides do not match bucket view strides.
 This may indicate grad was not created according to the gradient layout contract, or that the param's strides changed since DDP was constructed.
 This is not an error, but may impair performance.` Use `params=params.contiguous()` after `.permute()` or `.reshape` to avoid the warning.
 - Overall speaking, in order to get all the juice from ML community we have to code in their flavor and it's been quite a learning process.
 - `torch.compile` for JIT does not support Windows, and it also does not support complex value in the graph